OpenMS/pyopenms-docs/docs/source/ML_tutorial.rst

 Here we have used a tsv file that contains three columns **sequence** , **charge** and **retention** time.
 Before we move forward lets try to understand more about our data

+a.
 Sequence - Amino acids are molecules that combine to form proteins.
 The arrangement of amino acids in a protein is reffered as amino acid sequence.
+b.
 Retention time (RT) - is a measure of the time taken for a solute to pass through a chromatography column.

 From the amino acid sequence some of the information can be derived which will be used to train our machine learning model.